Skip to content

 Dynamic mode can be combined with any other flag, including --modules to restrict which modules are loaded into the catalog and --transport to choose the server transport.

-With dynamic mode enabled, the server exposes two meta-tools plus the falcon_list_enabled_modules core tool, instead of the full module surface:
+With dynamic mode enabled, the server exposes three tools instead of the full module surface — the falcon_search_tools / falcon_execute_tool discovery pair plus the always-on falcon_list_enabled_tools:

 ToolPurpose